msaxton/evaluating-information-slides/slides.md

 #### Bias
 * Does the author recognize their own social location?
-* Doe the citations and bibliography represent diverse viewpoints?
+* Do the citations and bibliography represent diverse viewpoints?

 ### 5 practical tips for evaluating information